 - Identify the water source.
-Whether it be the air conditioner, a leaky roof, broken pipe, or other area, try to eliminate the water source.
+Whether it be the air conditioner, a leaky roof, a broken pipe, or another area, try to eliminate the water source.

 - Look for visible mold growth.
 If there are mold spores present, do not use a fan to try to dry the area!
 It will only cause the spores to spread.

 - Determine the humidity level in the house.
 If your home has a high level of humidity, you need to consider using a dehumidifier to avoid the occurrence of mold and mildew growth.